-\paragraph{Post-hoc sensitivity check (exploratory).} Excluding Gemini (whose ReAct effect is attributable to parse failures, Section~\ref{sec:gemini-results}) attenuates the ReAct effect substantially, suggesting that Gemini's parse failures contribute meaningfully to the pooled H1a result.
+\paragraph{Post-hoc sensitivity check (exploratory).} Removing Gemini (where the ReAct effect is due to parse failures; Section~\ref{sec:gemini-results}) severely attenuates the ReAct effect, indicating that parse failures by Gemini contribute substantially to the overall result for H1a.

-\paragraph{H1b (multi-agent vs.\ direct).} The multi-agent effect is small, non-significant, and consistent with equivalence (OR~$= 0.96$, 95\%~CI~$[0.92, 1.00]$, $p_{\text{Holm}} = 0.066$; RD~$= -0.6$~pp, 95\% bootstrap CI $[-1.3, +0.0]$; NNH~$= 165$).
-TOST equivalence testing confirms that the multi-agent effect lies within the pre-registered $\pm 2$~pp margin, supporting the interpretation that multi-agent scaffolding does not meaningfully degrade safety.
-Together with the small ReAct effect, this means that two of three scaffold architectures tested show effects within practically negligible margins, with only map-reduce producing substantial degradation.
+\paragraph{H1b (multi-agent vs.\ direct).} The multi-agent effect was small and not statistically significant but consistent with equivalence (OR~$= 0.96$, 95\%~CI~$[0.92, 1.00]$, $p_{\text{Holm}} = 0.066$; RD~$= -0.6$~pp, 95\% bootstrap CI~$[-1.3, +0.0]$; NNH~$= 165$).
+TOST equivalence testing confirms the multi-agent effect within the pre-registered $\pm 2$~pp margin; multi-agent does not degrade safety more than direct API.

 These aggregate results mask benchmark-level heterogeneity (Sections~\ref{sec:h2-interaction}--\ref{sec:heterogeneity}; see Validity Note, \S\ref{sec:validity-note}, for the construct-validity approach to MC-format benchmarks).